leevanrell/leevanrell.github.io/_posts/2020-1-30-MagicMirror-build.markdown

 You can't even tell its held entirely together by duck tape!

 I'll explain the wizardry that is connected to the pi in a second.
-To actually setup the magicmirror, the process is pretty automated see [here](https://github.com/sdetweil/MagicMirror_scripts).
+To set up the magic mirror, the process is pretty automated see [here](https://github.com/sdetweil/MagicMirror_scripts).

 For customizations, I like to install [3Day forecast](https://github.com/nigel-daniels/MMM-3Day-Forecast).
 That's pretty much it, since, I've failed repeatedly to get carousel setup.
-I do recommend tweaking the css to correct for the screen not taking up the entire mirror's real-estate.
+I do recommend tweaking the CSS to correct for the screen not taking up the entire mirror's real-estate.

 Now here's where things get interesting.
-I've configured my Mirror to turn off at around 9pm and back on at 6am automatically.
+I've configured my Mirror to turn off at around 9 pm and back on at 6a m automatically.
 Here's how:

 First, for hardware, you'll need a [photoresistor](https://amzn.to/2RWC15Z) and a [relay](https://amzn.to/37AHBRP).
 For tools, you'll need a soldering iron and power of will.
 I've wired a photoresistor to the pi that sends a low signal whenever it detects light above a certain threshold and vice versa when it doesn't.
 The threshold is can be adjusted with a screw in the blue housing.
-I've used this in conjuction with a relay that has the control side wired to the pi and the operating side connected to a ribbon cable that was connected to the control board for the on/off buttons.
-Wiring is relatively simple, I've used a miniature breadboard to distribute power to the rest of the components, but isn't totally necessary.
+I've used this in conjunction with a relay that has the control side wired to the pi and the operating side connected to a ribbon cable that was connected to the control board for the on/off buttons.
+Wiring is relatively simple, I've used a miniature breadboard to distribute power to the rest of the components, but isn't necessary.

-I first figured out which pins on the control board need to be shorted in order to turn the display on & off.
+I first figured out which pins on the control board need to be shorted to turn the display on & off.
 I initially planned to solder to the board, but then realized that I can scrape the plastic off of the side of the ribbon cable connecting to the board and solder directly to that.

 ![sketchy solder](/assets/img/magicmirror/solder.jpg)